pablodecm/phd_thesis/src/103_chapter_3.md

-statistically differ between experimental data and the simulated observations, based on a subset of the data that is assumed to be well-modelled, the momenta of simulated observations can be corrected to better model the data, and the statistical accuracy of such procedure due to the different factors can be lead to a set of nuisance parameters that describe the limit of our the mentioned calibration as function of the value of
+statistically differ between experimental data and the simulated observations, based on a subset of the data that is assumed to be well-modelled, the momenta of simulated observations can be corrected to better model the data.
+The statistical accuracy of such procedure due to the different factors leads to a set of nuisance parameters that describe the limit of the mentioned calibration as a function of the value of
 $\boldsymbol{y}_\textrm{reco}$.
-The effect of such nuisance parameter can be often modelled in the simulation by using a function of the simulated intermediate outputs, e.g. in the case of reconstructed objects:
+The effect of these type of nuisance parameters often be modelled in the simulation by using a function of the simulated intermediate outputs, e.g. in the case of reconstructed objects:
 $$